 - Ideally keep the CV to 2 pages (try to include a cover letter that is targeted to the position you are applying to).

-- Keep sentences short and punchy (avoid overwritten long paragraphs and sentences).
+- Keep sentences short and punchy (avoid long paragraphs and sentences).

 - Use bullet points to break up the text under section headings.

-- Include a short summary at the beginning of the CV stating the type of role you are seeking & what skills you can bring to this role.
+- Include a short summary at the beginning of your CV stating the type of role you are seeking & what skills you can bring to this role.

 - Include enough detail about previous jobs and experience (focus on key tasks & skills developed).